print

 2. Repeat the above procedure for the 'Trans Sample 2' worksheet

-• This is exacly the same data and should calculate exactly the sample sample tranmission, Ts, as calculated for Sample 1.
+• This is exacly the same data and should calculate exactly the same sample transmission, Ts, as calculated for Sample 1.

-• Alternatively, instead of loading the same transmission data into worksheet 2 we could simple copy and paste the transmission value from Sample 1 into the Sample 2 Ts value.
+• Alternatively, instead of loading the same transmission data into worksheet 2 we could simply copy and paste the transmission value from Sample 1 into the Sample 2 Ts value.

 3. Leave the Empty Cell transmission value, Te = 1.